THE LATEST TARIFF UPDATES

 Any shipment with products COO Canada or Mexico valued above the US$800 de minimis threshold is subject to formal entry clearance.

-For products with COO China or Hong Kong sold into the USA:
+For products with COO China, Hong Kong or Macau, sold into the USA:

 A 10% additional tariff increase on products above the US$800 de minimis